Grants, Scholarships & Fund Raising

 From time to time, TRRA is involved in major capital fundraising campaign designed to add new facilities, such as, boathouses and other major support infrastructures.
 These campaigns are often conducted over several years and require large donations from the broadest array of donors as well contributions regardless of the size from as many individuals as possible.

 Financial sponsorships are regularly sought to assist with the huge costs associated with hosting competitive rowing and paddling events.
-Each year, TRRA hosts up to six high profile events with thousands of spectators!
+Each year, TRRA hosts several high profile events with thousands of spectators!
 Each provides tremendous opportunities for foundations, corporations, and individuals to financially support and be recognized.

 We request and welcome all recommendations and offers of financial support.

 Athletic Scholarships in various amounts are available for qualified rowers.
-Scholarships for youth (up to age 18) should be requested directly by the rower's parent or guardian.
+Scholarships for youth (up to age 18) should be requested directly by the rower’s parent or guardian.
 Scholarship recipients will be asked to volunteer one hour at TRRA for every $25 of scholarship awarded, and must participate in TRRA sanctioned fund-raising efforts.
 Please contact the TRRA Office for more information.
-Click here for the scholarship form.
+Click here for the TRRA_Scholarship Application.

 TRRA has limited resources to offer scholarships.
 Therefore, scholarships will be offered only to those committed to the sport of rowing, and who demonstrate their commitment through participation, attitude and effort.
-TRRA reserves the right to rescind a scholarship at any time for
+TRRA reserves the right to rescind a scholarship at any time.